Shahzad Sheikh: Career

 Sheikh came on board as the lead in the road comedy film Karachi Se Lahore (2015), directed by Wajahat Rauf and written by Yasir Hussain.
-Ayesha Omer and Javed Sheikh also starred in the film, which released domestically on July 31, 2015.
+Ayesha Omer and Javed Sheikh also starred in the film, which released domestically on 31 July 2015.
 Sheikh then won the accolades for playing the polite and naive Gulraiz in Mohabbat Tumse Nafrat Hai alongside Ayeza Khan and Imran Abbas Naqvi.
 Sheikh also played the parallel lead of Shahmir in ARY's Qurban along with Iqra Aziz and Bilal Abbas Khan.
 In 2018, Sheikh played the lead role of Fawad Azam in the HUM TV's hit drama Tabeer along with Iqra Aziz.
 This marked his third collaboration with Iqra Aziz.
-In 2019, he played the lead role of Areesh in Hum TV's Anaa along with Hania Amir ,and played the character of Salar in the series Deewar-e-Shab, alongside Sarah Khan, Shehroz Sabzwari, Bushra Ansari.
+In 2019, he played the lead role of Areesh in Hum TV's Anaa along with Hania Amir, and played the character of Salar in the series Deewar-e-Shab, alongside Sarah Khan, Shehroz Sabzwari, Bushra Ansari.
 In 2020, he starred as Irtiza in Geo Entertainment series Raaz-e-Ulfat, opposite Yumna Zaidi and Komal Aziz Khan.
 The series was reviewed positively, and he was praised for his performance.
 He concluded the year with the Hum TV series Tum Ho Wajah, along with an ensemble cast of Sawera Nadeem, Shahood Alvi, Saboor Aly and Sumbul Iqbal.
-The series was not well received by the public.
-The following year, he starred as Sahil in Hum TV's Phaans Alongside with Sami Khan, Zara Noor Abbas, Yashma Gill.Sheikh, has played a negative role for the first time in his career, The series follows the struggle of a sexual assault survivor.